JoseRoca/AfxNova/docs/Windows GUI /Windows Procedures.md

 Retrieves the name of the class to which the specified window belongs.

 ```
-FUNCTION AfxGetWindowClassName (BYVAL hwnd AS HWND) AS CWSTR
+FUNCTION AfxGetWindowClassName (BYVAL hwnd AS HWND) AS DWSTRING
 ```

 | Parameter  | Description |